-With chicks the size of bumblebees, a beak the shape of a spoon, this adorable and very rare migratory bird – or “spoonie” as it is affectionately known – has captured a special place in our hearts.
+With a beak the shape of a spoon and chicks that look like bumblebees, this adorable and very rare migratory bird – or “spoonie” as it is affectionately known – has captured a special place in our hearts.

 Giving a head start in life

 For every 20 eggs laid in the wild, only three chicks survive to adulthood.
-But by using a conservation technique known as headstarting, we’ve been able to dramatically improve the odds.
-Carried out on the birds’ breeding grounds in remote arctic Russia, this involves collecting, incubating, and hatching eggs and head-rearing chicks ready for safe release once they’ve fledged.
+But by using a conservation technique known as headstarting, we’ve been able to dramatically improve the odds so that now 15 out of every 20 headstarted chicks survive.
+Carried out at the last known breeding site in remote arctic Russia, this involves collecting and hatching eggs and then hand-rearing the chicks ready for safe release once they’ve fledged.
 Working this way, we’ve managed to increase the number of fledglings that survive each year by 20%.
+And there’s no doubt this work is playing a crucial part in pulling this precious bird back from the brink of extinction.

 Understanding migration